Organization Systems Integration

 For my case, I see organizations from the five view points of people, process, structure, product & client, and I have come to find a coaching approach most effective in delivering my work.

 Specifically, I am both a behavioral coach (my favorite coaching topic is “enabling conversations”) and process coach (Design Thinking, Agile Scrum, Lean Startup all contribute to my coaching of “complexity handling” skills).

 Deliver in Iterations

 As an Organization Development professional, my single-minded focus is on fostering conversations in all corners of the organization.
 Whether it is a people, process, structure, customer or a product challenge, we have many proven management tools, frameworks and approaches to utilize, and combined that with the spirit of experimentation and iteration, I believe there is no organizational challenge we cannot address with the power of conversations.

-My approach to Organization Systems Integration involves three focuses:
+My approach to operating Organization Development programs involves three focuses: